 This example shows how we can use a null_resource with a custom trigger mechanism to perform actions based on changes to specific attributes of an existing Azure resource.

 A null_resource originates from a null provider, which is not inherently integrated into Terraform.
-When you run your code containing a null_resource, Terraform downloads the null provider, similar to other providers like AzureRM or AWS, as shown in the screenshot below.
+When you run your code containing a null_resource, Terraform downloads the null provider, just as it does for other providers like AzureRM or AWS, as shown in the screenshot below.

 terraform_data serves as an alternative to null_resource and accomplishes similar functionalities.
-Unlike null_resource, terraform_data is inherently a part of Terraform, meaning it is built-in and readily available without the need for additional provider downloads.
+Unlike null_resource, terraform_data is built into Terraform, meaning it is available by default without requiring additional provider downloads.

 Let’s look at the example of terraform_data block.